sebasmonia/sqlcmdline/README.md

 Latest version has improved compatibility with MySQL and hopefully other DB engines.
 Please open an issue if you run into any problems!

+**Version 2 available!** If you don't need a 1:1 replacement for sqlcmd, you can [try Datum instead](https://github.com/sebasmonia/datum/), version 2 of this tool.
+It supports independent configuration files and was built from scratch to use multiple DBs.
+It also includes an Emacs package to add Datum as a "sql-product".

 ## Table of contents

 <!--ts-->